-(1) An issuer shall, when filing a technical report, also file a certificate of each of the individuals who are qualified persons and who have been primarily responsible for the technical report, or a portion of the technical report, dated, signed and, if the signatory has a seal, sealed, by the signatory.

-- (2) The certificate of each qualified person shall state - (a) the name, address and occupation of the qualified person;
+- (1) An issuer shall, when filing a technical report, also file a certificate of each of the individuals who are qualified persons and person who have has been primarily-responsible for the technical report, all or a portion of the technical report, dated, signed and, if the signatory has a seal, sealed, by the signatory. - (2) The certificate-of each qualified person shall state

-(b) the qualified person's qualifications, including relevant experience, the name of all professional associations to which the qualified person belongs, and that the qualified person is a "qualified person" for purposes of this Instrument;

-- (c) the date and duration of the qualified person's most recent visits to each applicable site; - (d) the section or sections of the technical report for which the qualified person is responsible;

-(e) that the qualified person is not aware of any material fact or material change with respect to the subject matter of the technical report which is not reflected in the technical report, the omission to disclose which makes the technical report misleading;

-(f) if the qualified person is independent of the issuer applying the tests set out in section 1.5;

-(g) what prior involvement, if any, the qualified person has had with the property that is the subject of the technical report; and

-(h) that the qualified person has read this Instrument and Form 43-101F1, and the technical report has been prepared in compliance with this Instrument and Form 43-101F1.

-8.2 Addressed to Issuer - All technical reports shall be addressed to the issuer.

-8.3 Consents of Qualified Persons - All technical reports and addenda to technical reports that are required by this Instrument to be filed shall

-(a) be accompanied by the written consent of the qualified person, addressed to the securities regulatory authorities, consenting to the filing of the technical report and to the written disclosure of the technical report and of extracts from or a summary of the technical report in the written disclosure being filed; and

-(b) be accompanied by a certificate confirming that the qualified person has read the written disclosure being filed and does not have any reason to believe that there are any misrepresentations in the information derived from the technical report or that the written disclosure contains any misrepresentation of the information contained in the technical report.
+- (a) the name, address and occupation of the qualified person; - (b) the title and date of the technical report to which the certificate applies; - (c) (b) the qualified person's qualifications, including a brief summary of relevant experience, the name of all professional associations to which the qualified person belongs, and that the qualified person is a "qualified person" for purposes of this Instrument; - (d) (c) the date and duration of the qualified person's most recent visits to personal inspection of each applicable site; or, if applicable, the reason why the issuer was exempted from the personal inspection requirement; - (e) (d)-the section or sections of the technical report for which the qualified person is responsible; - (e) that the qualified person is not aware of any material fact or material change with respect to the subject matter of the technical report which is not reflected in the technical report, the omission to disclose which makes the technical report misleading; - (f) ifwhether the qualified person is independent of the issuer applying the tests set outas described in section 1.5;1.4, and if not, the reasons why; - (g) what prior involvement, if any, the qualified person has had with the property that is the subject of the technical report; and - (h) that the qualified person has read this Instrument and Form 43-101F1, and the technical report has been prepared in compliance with this Instrument-and Form 43 101F1.; and - (i) that, as of the date of the certificate, the technical report contains all of the information required under Form 43-101F1 in respect of the property that is the subject of the technical report. - 8.2 Addressed to Issuer All technical reports shall be addressed to the issuer. - 8.3 Consents of Qualified Persons All technical reports and addenda to technical reports that are required by this Instrument to be filed shallConsents of Qualified Persons An issuer shall, when filing a technical report, also file a statement of each qualified person who has been responsible for all or a portion of the technical report, addressed to the relevant securities regulatory authorities, dated, and signed by the qualified person - (a) be accompanied by the written consent of the qualified person, addressed to the securities regulatory authorities, consenting to the filing of the technical report-and to the written disclosure of, which makes the technical report publicly available, and ofto extracts from or a summary of the technical report in the written disclosure being filed; and - (b) be accompanied by a certificate confirming that the qualified person has read the written disclosure being filed and does not have any reason to believe that there are any misrepresentations in the information derived from the technical report or that the written disclosure contains any misrepresentation of the information contained that it fairly and accurately represents the information in the technical report.

-PART 9 EXEMPTION
+PART 9 EXEMPTION EXEMPTIONS

-9.1 Exemption
+9.1 Exemption Authority to Grant Exemptions